Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Raw Board Which Just Arrived At The Shop

 This is the way that the board comes into the shop from the barn site.
 It is mixed pine and hemlock as well as some less common species.
-There is grey board, floor board and granary board.
+There is grey barn boards, floor board, granary board and threshing floor boards.

 Board Sorted By Species, Length,